 Staying within the law

-There are conservative standards of dress and behaviour in FSM.
+Dress and behaviour codes are conservative.
 Take care not to offend.
 If you're female, wear clothing that covers the knees when outside of resorts.

 Homosexuality is not illegal, but social and cultural attitudes towards same-sex relationships can be conservative.
 Open displays of affection between same-sex partners could attract adverse attention and may offend.